AnakinCzar/PiXploitHost/README.md

 News
 ----

+**7/12/2021**
+- Added Leeful PS4_Hen mod with FW spoofing from 5.05 to v9.00.
+- Added Specter-505 back so you can send bin payload of yoour choice.

 **02/06/2018**

 - Dropped support for 4.05 (no reason to stay there, exploit for 4.55 was much more stable if you still don't want to update to 5.05).